A step by step first exposure to

 14.G: Your self is different from yourself.

-15.S: I see you are referring to that something called my self, which is
+15.S: I see you are referring to that something called my self,

 not myself ?